bcaffo/LittleInferenceBook/manuscript/03_conditional.md

 ## Bayes' rule
 [Watch this video before beginning](http://youtu.be/TfeaZ_26iQk?list=PLpl-gQkQivXiBmGyzLrUjzsblmQsLtkzJ)

-Baye's rule is a famous result in statistics and probability.
+Bayes' rule is a famous result in statistics and probability.
 It forms the foundation for large branches of statistical thinking.
-Baye's rule allows us to reverse the conditioning set provided that we know some marginal probabilities.
+Bayes' rule allows us to reverse the conditioning set provided that we know some marginal probabilities.

 Why is this useful?
 Consider our lung cancer example again.
 It would be